-Within seven calendar days after DHCS'S receipt of a Request for Resolution from a MHP, a copy of the Request for Resolution will be forwarded to the Chief Executive Officer of the affiliated MCP via secure email "Notification".
-The MCP will have 21 calendar days to submit a response to the Request for Resolution and any relevant documents to support its position ("MCP Documentation") (Title 9, § 1850.505(e) & (f)).
-If the MCP fails to respond, DHCS will render a decision on the disputed issue(s) based on the documentation submitted by the MHP.
+Within seven calendars days after DHCS's receipt of a Request for Resolution from an MCP, a copy of the Request for Resolution will be forwarded to the director of the affiliated MHP via secure email ("Notification").
+The MHP will have 21 calendar days to submit a response to the Request for Resolution and any relevant documents to support the MHP position ("MHP Documentation") (Title 9, CCR, §1850.505 (e) and (f)).
+If the MHP fails to respond, DHCS will render a decision on the disputed issue(s) based on the documentation submitted by the MCP.